Dear Mr. Electrician: How do I extend the kitchen electrical outlets from the wall a little so I can add ceramic tile?

 Electrical receptacles or box extenders are required when adding depth to a wall as per article 314.20 in the National Electrical Code (NFPA 70).
 Electrical boxes must be flush with the finished surface to prevent sparks from getting onto combustible wall materials and support the wiring device.

-Below are photos from a kitchen remodel that I worked on where some of the existing electrical boxes remained in place while others had to be relocated.
-Adjustable depth electrical boxes and ReceptXtenders were both used on this job.
+Below are photos from a kitchen remodel I worked on.
+Some of the existing electrical boxes remained in place, while others had to be relocated.
+Adjustable-depth electrical boxes and ReceptXtenders were both used on this job.

 HOW TO EXTEND KITCHEN ELECTRICAL OUTLETS

-Often I find that the old original plastic electrical box needs replacing, in which case I use adjustable depth boxes so I can adjust the electrical box to be at the perfect depth when the wall is finished.
+Often, I find that the original plastic electrical box needs replacing, in which case I use adjustable depth boxes to adjust the box to the perfect depth when the wall is finished.

-Below you can see the process that I went through to accommodate the new kitchen cabinet arrangement and tile backsplash with new and existing electrical outlets.
+Below is the process I went through to accommodate the new kitchen cabinet arrangement and tile backsplash with new and existing electrical outlets.

-I had to make some changes to the ceiling light switch that someone had moved in a previous renovation.
-There was already a switch and light above the sink that I was able to use some of the existing wiring from for the new low-voltage sink lights.
+I had to change the ceiling light switch that someone had moved in a previous renovation.
+There was already a switch and light above the sink so I could use some of the existing wiring for the new low-voltage sink lights.

-The first thing that I did was draw a couple of level lines at the backsplash height and cut out the drywall where I needed to work.
-The job called for installing new undercabinet lighting in addition to extending and relocating outlets.
+I first drew a couple of level lines at the backsplash height and cut out the drywall where I needed to work.
+The job called for installing new undercabinet lighting and extending and relocating outlets.
 You can see part of the undercabinet lighting installation in my post here.

 I like to use adjustable-depth electrical boxes for kitchen and bathroom outlets and switches.
 That way, I am prepared for any thickness of the finished wall or backsplash.

-After I install the adjustable depth boxes during the rough-in wiring phase of construction, I adjust them so that they stick out further than they need to be.
-That ensures that whoever installs the wall coverings will fully cut around the electrical box.
+After I install the adjustable depth boxes during the rough-in wiring phase of construction, I adjust them to stick out further than needed.
+That ensures that whoever installs the wall coverings will entirely cut around the electrical box.

-If I kept the box recessed, I would wind up cutting the hole bigger to accommodate the wiring device.
-I have no problem cutting drywall, but tile and stone are more difficult to work with.
+If I kept the box recessed, I would have to cut the hole bigger to accommodate the wiring device because the wall finishers have a tendency to overlap the electrical box.
+I have no problem cutting drywall, but tile and stone are more challenging.

 CLICK HERE to See Adjustable Electrical Boxes on Amazon